 Please see the Blakeley Hall website for all application forms.

-Fall Applicants: Students were notified in May 2012 if they were granted a room and, if so have been sent a housing confirmation along with Blakeley Hall orientation and check-in information.
-Students who wish to cancel their reservations must do so in writing no later than June 1, 2012 or forfeit their deposit.
+Fall Applicants: Students will be notified in mid-June if they are granted a room and have until July 10 to confirm their acceptance by sending a deposit.
+Students who wish to cancel their reservations must do so in writing by no later than July 19 or forfeit their deposit.

-Spring Applicants: The application deadline for the spring semester has not yet been set.
-Students interested in living in Blakeley Hall during the spring semester should contact the Resident Directors at Blakeley-RD@tufts.edu—the sooner, the better.
-The Resident Directors hope to have spring housing assignments and notifications done by mid November.
+Spring Applicants: Please see note at the top of this webpage.
+Students interested in living in Blakeley Hall during the spring semester should contact the Resident Directors at Blakeley-RD@tufts.edu.

-Fall Applicants: Blakeley Hall opens for residency at 9:00am on Saturday, August 25, 2012.
-Your room assignment will be available when you arrive.
-Packages, shipping boxes, or trunks can be sent beginning August 15, 2012 addressed to:
+Fall Applicants: Blakeley Hall opens for residency at 9:00 AM on Saturday, August 24, 2013.
+Room assignments will be available when residents arrive.
+Packages, shipping boxes, or trunks can be sent beginning August 12 addressed to:

 Hill Hall Mailroom